Monday, October 7, 2024

 8) Preparation of Certificate of Design (COD)

-The Certificate of design for each system and the Air System are prepared by the Main Contractor.
-The COD summarizes the results of the Design, Analysis, and Testing results.
+The ‘Certificate of Design’ (COD) for each system and the Air System is prepared by the Main Contractor.
+The COD summarizes the results of the Design, Analysis, and Tests.

 9) Fabrication of Prototype